prefix? + action (A) + high context (HC) + low context? (LC)

 Some language-specific assumptions may allow omitting the context.
 For example, in JavaScript, it's common that

-operates on Array.
-Adding explicitfilterArray
+filteroperates on Array.
+Adding explicitfilterArraywould be unnecessary.